 Why do sales funnels work?

-Exactly how this is executed will depend on your product or service and it depends on your target audience, but the reason sales funnels work is the “R” in RFM.
+Exactly how this is executed will depend on the product or service you are selling and your target audience, but the reason sales funnels work is the “R” in RFM.
 The customer who bought from you most recently is the customer most likely to buy from you again.

 A customer’s interest and willingness to engage don’t vanish once the purchase is made.
 The second of the five Relationship Marketing Principles is “The most crucial time is the beginning.”
 A customer’s interest looks like a bell curve.
 Their interest in your product is at its highest level immediately before and after the purchase.
 This is when they are more likely to buy again.
 Give them the opportunity.

 The sales funnel is the model you use once a prospect has elected to purchase your initial offer.
-There are usually three steps, the Order, the Order Bump, and the Up-Sell.
-A fourth optional step, the Down-Sell can be added depending on your circumstances.
+There are usually three steps: the Order, the Order Bump, and the Up-Sell.
+Depending on your circumstances, a fourth optional step, the Down-Sell, can be added.

 The sales funnel is your chance to maximize the ROI of the marketing funnel.

-Sales funnels work because consumers are highly engaged when they decide to purchase from you.
+Sales funnels work because consumers are highly engaged when purchasing from you.

 Don’t miss this opportunity.